Need help dealing with violent or distressing online content? Learn more

 Age guide

-Consider age recommendations for product use.
 Several VR headsets come with manufacturer guidelines that state their headsets are not suitable for children under 13.
 Users should also review the classification of apps and immersive environments accessed using the headset to make sure it’s age appropriate.

 What to look for

 Parents, carers, adults and those who make VR devices all have a responsibility to help children use immersive technologies and interact in virtual environments safely.
+The more stimulating technology is, the harder it can be for children to disconnect from virtual environments and re-engage with activities and relationships in the real world.
+It is important to monitor how much time your child is spending in virtual environments.

 If you’re thinking of gifting technologies that can take your children into highly immersive worlds, here are some things you need to think about and look out for before purchasing: